Lips7/dss-powersim/docs/05_Python.md

 ## Power for different effect sizes

 In real life, we will not know the effect size of our quantity of interest and so we will need to repeatedly perform the power analysis over a range of different plausible effect sizes.
 Perhaps we might also want to calculate power as we vary other data-generating parameters, such as the number of pop and rock songs sampled and the number of subjects sampled.
 We can create a table that combines all combinations of the parameters we want to vary in a grid.

 Note: There are two differences between Python and the R:

-1. Python uses the “product” function to permutate and combine parameters and then uses “loop” and “dask.compute” to perform parallel computing;
+1. Python uses the `product()` function to permutate and combine parameters and then uses "loop" and `dask.compute()` to perform parallel computing;
-2. Python couldn’t repeatedly use parameter_search() and instead uses two layers of the loop to realize multiple simulations of each permutation and combination of parameters.
+2. Python couldn’t repeatedly use `parameter_search()` and instead uses two layers of the loop to realize multiple simulations of each permutation and combination of parameters.

 ```python
  # grid of parameter values of interest